marshallprogramming/notes-app/README.md

 - **Responsive Design**: Enjoy a modern, responsive interface optimized for all devices
 - **Collaborative Tools**: Enhance teamwork by tagging and mentioning collaborators directly within notes

-## Screenshots

-Main page where you can add new notes by clicking the + button.

-Rich-text editor with @mentions functionality.

-Dynamic dropdown for selecting users to mention.

 ## Getting Started

 Follow these instructions to set up and run the project locally.